sdaza/survey-methods/readme.md

     - HSR Chapter 17: *Mixed-model surveys*
     - HSR Chapter 16: *Internet Surveys*
-    - HSM Chapter 20: *Building your own online planel via e-mail and other digital media*
+    - HSM Chapter 20: *Building your own online panel via e-mail and other digital media*
     - HSM Chapter 24: *What Survey Modes are Most Effective in Eliciting Self-Reports of Criminal or Delinquent Behavior?*

 ##  Class 4: Nov 30